AarnoStormborn/imad-lectures/lecture-3/lecture-notes.md

 * ORM: Object-Relational Mapper that is a set of django in-built modules that help you interact with the database.
 This connects Views with Models.
 * Templates: HTML files that display the information using Jinja, python's template engine
 * URL: Uniform Resource Locator that maps templates with views.
 Users use URL to access specific templates

+## Setting up Django apps

+Django follows a monolithic architecture, which means it hosts all the backend and frontend code on a single server.
+So to handle separation of concern, django uses 'apps'.
+An app is a single module that consists of Models and Views related to one topic / concern.

+### To create an app

+`django-admin startapp <app_name>`

+Once apps are create, in settings.py, add the name of the app to `INSTALLED_APPS`.
+This allows the Django HQ to recognize the app as a part of its system.

+## Designing URLs

+A Uniform Resource Locator (URL) creates a map to every view.
+A single URL maps to a single view that allows users to access them.
+URLs are managed at two levels in Django

+1. `<main_project_directory>/urls.py` : Here we define urls that are at the "upper" level of the application.
+Each url in this file connects to a set of urls in specific apps.
+We use the `include()` function to map to app urls
+2. `<app_directory/urls.py>`: Connect each path to a view

+## Setting up Django Templates

+Templates refer to the HTML files combined with Jinja.
+The templating engine allows for dynamic population of data.
+The engine allows using advanced capabilites that would not work with HTML files otherwise.
+Here are some tags that we used:

+- {% load static %} - Loads all static files that allow using static file paths
+- {% block name %}{% endblock name %} - Creating blocks of content to use in other files
+- {% extends filename %} - Extend skeletal structure of base HTML files
+- {% for element in elements %}{% endfor %} - For loop
+- {% url 'url' %} - Using url names in anchor tag href
+- {% static 'static_file_path' %} - paths to static files
+- {{ data }} - populate data sent from a view

+### Common practise

+Extracting head, footer, nav and create a base or common html file.
+Extend this file into other files and use block tags